NOTE: All workshops are fully booked.

 If you register for the online workshops, you will receive a link via mail one day before the event.
 You can then simply join in via the link by clicking on “Participate”.
-You can participate via the sended link at earliest 15 minutes before the start of the online workshop, before that, the link will not be active.
+You can participate via the link sended 15 minutes before the start of the online workshop, before that, the link will not be active.

 Data Analysis with Python

 In the workshop “Data Analysis with Python” basic programming techniques of the programming language Python are taught.
 The workshop is therefore aimed at all those who have little or no experience in programming and/or want to get to know the programming language Python.
 The aim is to equip the participants with the necessary tools for automatic processing of their measurement data.
 This includes reading, cleaning, structuring, analyzing and displaying the data.

 General elements of programming (variables, loops, conditionals, functions, files read/write) are taught and directly implemented by the participants using small examples.
 In the second section, central Python modules are introduced, which solve complex tasks with little effort (Analytical Geometry – Data Reading, Writing, Visualization – Statistical Modeling).

 The course is interactive and the participants will program as much as possible on the computer themselves.

 Emanuel Ehmki studied Chemistry at the University of Innsbruck.
 The Subject of his Master’s thesis was chemoinformatics at the department of theoretical chemistry.
 At the University of Hamburg he works on Algorithmic Molecular Design for his PhD.
 For two years he was leader of a team and board member at the European Young Chemists´ Network and since January 2019 he is associated member of the board in the division Computers in Chemistry of the German Chemical Society.

 Make Science beautiful again – graphic design for scientists